 Net Metering in Florida

-Net metering laws in Florida require utility companies to compensate their customers for excess power they supply to the electric grid.
-This enables Florida homeowners and businesses to get more value out of their solar systems without needing solar batteries.
+Net metering laws for Florida solar panels require utility companies to compensate customers for excess energy generated by their systems and supplied to the grid.
+This allows homeowners and businesses in Florida to maximize the value of their solar systems without the need for solar batteries.

 Florida does not collect sales tax for various types of solar panel systems, including solar photovoltaics (PV), solar pool heating, and solar water heaters.
 This renewable energy incentive can reduce the total cost of going solar by 6%.